Most Democrats identify as liberals for first time, underscoring leftward tilt of party

 Most Democrats identify as liberals for the first time, according to an analysis released Tuesday -- marking the latest sign of a leftward shift of the Democratic Party as it lurches to the fringes on issues such as Medicare-for-all, amnesty for illegal immigrants and a “Green New Deal.”

-According to the Gallup study, based on polling data, the percentage of Democrats identifying as liberal averaged 51 percent.
-That was up from 50 percent in 2017.
+According to the Gallup study, based on polling data, the percentage of Democrats identifying as liberal averaged 51 percent in 2018.
+That was up from 50 percent in 2017, but underscores a steady increase over the years.
 In 1994, only 25 percent identified as liberal and another 25 percent identified as conservative.
 Among Americans overall, conservatives outnumbered liberals by nine points, although that is down from 19 points in Gallup's first poll in 1992.

-The study is the latest evidence of a party that is swinging to the left, adopting positions in its mainstream that were once on the fringes of party debate -- particularly on healthcare, economics and immigration.
+The study is the latest evidence of a party that is swinging to the left, adopting positions in its mainstream that were once on the fringes of party debate -- particularly on health care, economics and immigration.

 SOCIALISM RISING: DEMS TAKE HOUSE PUSHING MASSIVE GOVERNMENT EXPANSION, AS PARTY LURCHES LEFT